offerm/lnagent/README.md

 #### circular route of rebalance
 `circular route of rebalance` is a route from a head node via 1 to N other nodes ending back at the head node.
 The head node is selected by the `coordinator`.
 The nodes are connected by channels that need rebalancing.

-Example: Using the information from the `agens` the `coordinator` may create this circular route of rebalance - `xyz->def->abc->xyz` sending sats along this route will cause all the involved channels to improve their balance situation.
+Example: Using the information from the `agents` the `coordinator` may create this circular route of rebalance - `xyz->def->abc->xyz` sending sats along this route will cause all the involved channels to improve their balance situation.
 In an advanced mode the `circular route of rebalance` may include also other nodes and channels that do not need rebalancing and for which the process may need to pay a routing fee.